ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

     $ make deb

-You may also wish to run from source to get the latest, which is covered above.
+You may also wish to run from source to get the latest, which is covered below.

 Latest Releases Via Apt (Debian)
 ++++++++++++++++++++++++++++++++